lsimons/caseum/docs/guides/stages.md

 Many engineers like the idea of models-as-code in theory.
 It appeals to them because they like coding, so then coding the architecture also makes sense.
 There is also a promise of higher consistency.
 But such a technical approach can have serious downsides too:

-* Requiring coding skills to work on the architecture excluding some team members
+* Requiring coding skills to work on the architecture, excluding some team members
 * Rigid inflexible technical tools making it hard to flexibly express the architecture of the system in the most clear way
 * Spending effort on dealing with technical tools and frameworks instead of communicating design decisions and building working software